-Manual harvest, direct pressing, not much settling, indigenous yeasts, spontaneous fermentation starts in steel then directly transfered to barrels, 12 months barrels aging, 20-25% new oak, transfer to vats after racking.
+Manual harvest, direct pressing of whole punches, indigenous yeasts, spontaneous fermentation starts in steel, 10-11 months aging on lees in 50% vats and 50% oak barrels aging, light filtration or light fining, gravity-fed bottling

-Light filtration.

-Gravity-fed bottling

 Hailing from Normandy rather than the heart of Burgundy, Frédéric Leprince brings a unique perspective to the region's winemaking scene.
 He draws inspiration from winemakers both in France and abroad, which is evident in the diverse array of empty bottles adorning his winery.